qburn93/hangman-game/README.md

 # Avenger's Hangman Game
 Can you guess the right answer before it is all over?
 Do you have what it takes to save the man before he is hanged?
 This Avengers universe Hangman Game is a game of the mind.
 You only have so many guesses before it is game over!
-You guess one letter at a time, get a letter in the word right and you might just get a shot more.
-Guess it wrong and he is one step closer to Game Over.
+You guess one letter at a time, get a letter in the word right, and you might just get a shot more.
+Guess it wrong, and he is one step closer to Game Over.
 It is a game for all ages to be played for a fun guessing game.
-It might not be guessed in the first try but give it a bit of thought and you might just guess it in the end.
+It might not be guessed on the first try, but give it a bit of thought, and you might just guess it in the end.

 ## User stories